Symmetry and Invariant Bases in Finite Element Exterior Calculus: Elements of Representation Theory

 \section{Elements of Representation Theory}

 In this section we gather elements of the representation theory of finite groups.
-We keep this rather concise and refer to the literature \cite{scott2012group,curtis1966representation,serre1977linear,jantzen2007representations,fulton2013representation} for thorough exposition of representation theory.
-We introduce the relevant definitions and results so that the reader can follow the literature references upon which we build later in this exposition, which include the notions of irreducible representations, induced representations, and monomial representations.
-While the first two concepts are all but standard material in expositions on representation theory, the notion of monomial representation does not seem to have attracted much attention yet.
+We keep this rather concise and refer to the literature \cite{scott2012group,curtis1966representation,serre1977linear,jantzen2007representations,fulton2013representation} for thorough expositions on representation theory.
+We are particularly interested in the notions of \emph{irreducible representations}, \emph{induced representations}, and \emph{monomial representations}.
+While the first two concepts are standard material in expositions on representation theory, the notion of monomial representation seems to have attracted much less attention yet.

 Throughout this section we fix a finite group $G$.
 The binary operation of the group is written multiplicatively.
-We let $e \in G$ denote the identity element of $G$ and we let $g^{\inv} \in G$ be the inverse of any $g \in G$.
-Furthermore, we fix $\bbK \in \{ \bbR, \bbC \}$ in this section to be either the field of real numbers or the field of complex numbers.
-For any vector space $V$ over $\bbK$ we write $\GL(V)$ for its general linear group.
+We let $e \in G$ denote the identity element of $G$ and we let $g^{\inv} \in G$ be the inverse element of any $g \in G$.
+Furthermore, we fix $\bbF \in \{ \bbR, \bbC \}$ in this section to be either the field of real numbers or the field of complex numbers.
+For any vector space $V$ over $\bbF$ we write $\GL(V)$ for its general linear group.